 You will submit these 1099 forms along with your taxes.

-Taxes will be paid on the money you have made.
+Taxes are paid on the money you have earned.
 You can also offset that with deductions on items purchased in the line of work.

 Deductions may be claimed on expenses you may have incurred in the course of your work as a contractor.